jinschoi/simplify3d-docs/index.md

 * Click on a model to select it.
 * Alt-left-drag left and right on a model to rotate it.
 * Cmd-left-drag (Ctrl-left-drag on a PC) on a model to move it around the bed.
 The camera will shift temporarily to an overhead viewpoint while you move it around.
-* Cmd-right-drag (Ctrl-left-drag on a PC) up and down on a model to scale it.
+* Cmd-right-drag (Ctrl-right-drag on a PC) up and down on a model to scale it.

 Double clicking on a model will bring up an options screen to let you do all of the above transformations more precisely using numbers.